 So how do you implement a portfolio management practice?
 Here’s a high-level overview of the process to set up a portfolio:

 Before you can make any changes you need to know where you are currently.
-You should make a list of all of the programmes and projects currently being planned or underway and include information about the budget, current schedule, progress to date, forecast benefits, benefits achieved to date, risks and resource allocation.
+You should make a list of all of the programmes and projects currently being planned or underway.
+Make sure you include information about the budget, current schedule, progress to date, forecast benefits, benefits achieved to date, risks and resource allocation.

 It’s quite likely that at this point you will find a number of programmes and projects can be stopped or merged with others on the list.